 Landmark has a financial aid program to help families in need of tuition assistance.
 The application for admission and the application for financial aid are separate processes but should be completed simultaneously.
 Financial aid is need-based and may be applied for by completing an application with FAST Tuition which may be obtained by accessing this link.

 All financial aid at Landmark is awarded based on demonstrated financial need – there are no merit-based financial aid awards at Landmark.
-Along with the financial aid application, families must submit several documents, including 2020 Form 1040 along with supporting documentation including W-2’s.
+Along with the financial aid application, families must submit several documents, including 2020 Form 1040 (Include your 2021 Form 1040 for applications completed after February 28, 2022) along with supporting documentation including W-2’s and/or 1099’s.
 These documents should be uploaded to Financial Aid for Student Tuition (FAST) after completing the application.
-FAST charges an application fee of $45.
+FAST charges an application fee of $48.
 FAST does not decide whether financial assistance will be given or how much to give; rather FAST provides a need-based financial aid analysis which includes a recommendation of what a family should reasonably contribute toward tuition.
 Results are reviewed by the Financial Aid Committee who make recommendations to the Head of School based on next year's budget.

 Available aid goes first to current families in one of two categories: current financial aid families who have applied for and continue to qualify for aid and current families who have not previously required aid; but are experiencing financial hardships and now need assistance to remain at Landmark.
 After the financial aid needs of those current families have been met, we then offer aid to qualified new families once they have been accepted to the school through the regular admissions process.